benben101001/ERC721PokemonCardProject/README.md

 ## Prerequisites

+Before you begin, ensure you have the following installed:
-- Node.js (v16 or later)
+- Node.js (v16 or higher)
-- npm or yarn
+- npm (v7 or higher)
-- MetaMask wallet
+- MetaMask browser extension
-- Local Hardhat network or Sepolia testnet ETH (for testing)
+- IPFS Desktop or IPFS CLI
+- Git

 ## Installation